agerwitz/ultimate-guide-to-bosh/README.md

 When Monit needs to start `beacon` it will invoke `/var/vcap/jobs/groundcrew/bin/beacon_ctl start`.
 That is, it invokes `/var/vcap/jobs/groundcrew/bin/beacon_ctl` and passes `start` as the first and only argument.

-At this point the Monit `check process beacon` expects that the Linux Process ID (PID) of a running Linux process will be placed at `/var/vcap/sys/run/groundcrew/beacon.pid`.
+At this point, the Monit `check process beacon` expects that the Linux Process ID (PID) of a running Linux process will be placed at `/var/vcap/sys/run/groundcrew/beacon.pid`.
 Monit will continuously watch that this Linux process is running.
 If it isn't - that is, if the process dies unexpectedly - then Monit will restart to process.
 That is, it will invoke `/var/vcap/jobs/groundcrew/bin/beacon_ctl start` again.

 This is Monit's primary role - to monitor processes (by their PID) and ensure they are restarted if faulty or missing.

 When Monit needs to stop `beacon` it will invoke `/var/vcap/jobs/groundcrew/bin/beacon_ctl stop`.

-## Job templates
+## Job Templates

 The `groundcrew` job template will always be located at `/var/vcap/jobs/groundcrew`.
 The `garden` job template will always be located at `/var/vcap/jobs/garden`.

-As it happens, within our `zookeeper` example deployment each `zookeeper` instance includes a job template called `zookeeper`.
+As it happens, within our `zookeeper` example deployment, each `zookeeper` instance includes a job template called `zookeeper`.
 This means there will be a `/vcap/vcap/jobs/zookeeper` job template folder.
 This folder contains a `monit` control script with `create program zookeeper`.
-Consistency of names - using `zookeeper` as the name of the instance group, job template, and monit process - is convenient once you understand what is going on and is a common pattern that you will see.
+Consistency of names - using `zookeeper` as the name of the instance group, job template and monit process - is convenient once you understand what is going on and is a common pattern that you will see.

 In summary, all job templates - the configuration of how software is configured and executed - are located on every BOSH instance around the world in the same location: `/var/vcap/jobs/`